-- Rental Assistance In 2022, although HOME did provide short-term rental assistance in conjunction with SC Housing's Rental Division, but there was no specific goal for this activity.
+- Rental Assistance In 2024, although HOME did provide short-term rental assistance in conjunction with SC Housing's Rental Division, but there was no specific goal for this activity.
 It is not included in Table 9 above. - New units The HOME/NHTF new rental units goal and accomplishments - Rehab of Existing Units Rehab is an eligible activity for HOME/NHTF, but there is no specific goal as there is no way to predict the number of projects that will propose rehabilitation instead of new construction.
 Accomplishments, although there is no specific goal, may include rehabilitation of HOME or NHTF-funded units and limited rehabilitation of existing affordable housing units in conjunction with CDBG neighborhood revitalization or public infrastructure projects.
 There were no accomplishments for either in 2024. - Acquisition of Existing Units No homeownership goal was proposed for 2024 and there are no accomplishments.

-SC DHEC statewide HOPWA program activities during the program year included numerous activities to address the needs of persons with disabilities, specifically people living with HIV/AIDS (PLWHA), including unique needs arising out of the coronavirus pandemic.
-HOPWA-CV funds were used for similar activities as regular HOPWA, except that HOPWA-CV was not used for TBRA and activities must have been needed to respond to, prepare for or prevent coronavirus.
-During the Program Year, HOPWA eligible households were served with TBRA with regular HOPWA funds only, received supportive services (such as case management, employment assistance, transportation, and alcohol and drug abuse services) using HOPWA and HOPWA-CV funding, received HOPWA and HOPWA-CV funded STRMU assistance, and resided in units supported with HOPWA and HOPWA-CV operating funds.
-Please see CR-55 HOPWA for more details.
+SC DPH statewide HOPWA program activities during the program year included numerous activities to address the needs of persons with disabilities, specifically people living with HIV/AIDS.-During the Program Year, HOPWA eligible households were served with TBRA and received supportive services (such as case management, employment assistance, transportation, and alcohol and drug abuse services) using HOPWA funding, received HOPWA funded STRMU assistance, and resided in units supported with HOPWA operating funds.
+Please see CR- 55 HOPWA for more details.